rangsimanketkaew/tensorflow-cpp-api/compile_tensorflow_cpp.md

 ### 3. Install Protobuf

-I suggest installing protobuf after building TensorFlow so that we are able to check that which version of protobuf we should use.
+I suggest installing protobuf after building TensorFlow (see below) so that we are able to check that which version of protobuf we should use.

 ---